KarlEilebrecht/audlang-java-core/src/main/java/de/calamanari/adl/erl/README.md

 ----

-The package **erl** (external presentation layer) covers the parsing and reproduction (inline or pretty-print) of Audlang expressions with the full feature set of the Audlang expression.
+The package **erl** (external presentation layer) covers the parsing and reproduction (inline or pretty-print) of Audlang expressions with the full feature set defined by the [Audience Definition Language Specification (Audlang)](https://github.com/KarlEilebrecht/audlang-spec/blob/main/doc/AudienceDefinitionLanguageSpecification.md#audience-definition-language-specification).

 ## Class overview